mavlink/mavlink-devguide/en/guide/message_signing.md

 ![MAVLink 2 Signed](../../assets/packets/packet_mavlink_v2_signing.png)

+> [!NOTE]
-> **Note** The [incompatibility flags](../guide/mavlink_2.md#incompat_flags) in the packet header are used to indicate that the MAVLink library must reject the packet if it does not understand or cannot handle the flag.
+> The [incompatibility flags](../guide/mavlink_2.md#incompat_flags) in the packet header are used to indicate that the MAVLink library must reject the packet if it does not understand or cannot handle the flag.
 > In other words, a MAVLink library that does not support signing must drop signed packets.
 > The C library uses [MAVLINK_IFLAG_SIGNED](../guide/mavlink_2.md#MAVLINK_IFLAG_SIGNED) to represent the "supports message signing" bit.